Saint-Mandrier-sur-Mer: History

 Situated on the Isle de Sépet until a causeway was constructed between 1630 and 1657, what is now the town shows evidence of long habitation.
 A Phoenician tower once stood on the island, while the area was cleared for farming in the 6th century.
 The Phoenician tower was converted to a Christian chapel in 566 and the church of Saint-Honorat was built in 1020.

 The causeway to the mainland (the Isthme des Sablettes) not only led to the creation of an independent town, but the use of the area as a battery station for the heavily fortified port of Toulon.
-Fishing and naval work dominated the town, with the construction of the "Infirmerie Royale Saint-Louis" naval hospital, becoming the 1818 the "Hôpital Maritime Saint-Mandrier" in 1818.
+Fishing and naval work dominated the town, with the construction of the "Infirmerie Royale Saint-Louis" naval hospital, becoming the "Hôpital Maritime Saint-Mandrier" in 1818.
 In the 19th century, Saint-Mandrier-sur-Mer also was home to sailmaking.
 Naval aviation and the Fleet Mechanics and Pilots School (École des Mécaniciens et Chauffeurs de la flotte, GEM) were located in the town in the 1930s.

 In World War II, Saint-Mandrier-sur-Mer was fortified with two turrets, each mounting a pair of 340mm naval guns taken the French battleship Provence.
 This fortress controlled the approaches to Toulon; the range and power of these guns was such that a considerable Allied naval force was required to destroy them.
 Part of the fleet and the first to engage the battery was the Free French battleship Lorraine, sister ship to the Provence and mounting the same type of gun.
 The Allies, who termed the battery 'Big Willie', dedicated a battleship or heavy cruiser to shelling it every day; eventually USS Nevada silenced the guns on 23 August 1944, although the fortress would not be taken until 28th.

 In 1948, the World War I cemetery in Saint-Mandrier-sur-Mer was made a national necropolis.
 In 1961, it received the remains of an additional 975 Italian soldiers killed in World War II while fighting for the Allies.
 The cemetery also features the necropolis of Admiral Louis-René Levassor de Latouche Tréville, who served as commander of the naval forces in the Mediterranean under Napoleon.

 On 11 April 1950, Saint-Mandrier was made an independent commune from La Seyne-sur-Mer.
 Louis Clément of the Socialist Party (PS) served as its first mayor for over 20 years.
 On 16 April 1951, it was officially renamed Saint-Mandrier-sur-Mer.